Columbia University/New York State Psychiatric Institute – Children's Day Unit

 - Unit 74

 - New York, NY 10032

-The Children's Day Unit is specialty research clinic dedicated to improving the lives of children and adolescents suffering from anxiety and mood disorders.
-The CDU is part of the Department of Psychiatry at Columbia University and is directed by Dr. Moira Rynn.
+The Children's Day Unit is specialty research clinic dedicated to improving the lives of children and adolescents suffering from mood and anxiety disorders.
+The CDU is part of the Department of Psychiatry at Columbia University and is directed by Dr. Laura Mufson.
 At the CDU, we provide comprehensive evaluations, treatment with evidence-based psychotherapy and medications, and a day treatment program with academic services for youth requiring intensive care.
 Externs work within a multidisciplinary team in order to provide comprehensive care to both the patients and their families.

 - Child clinical